 Don't leave him alone outside.
 You must stay with him otherwise he'll begin to play or explore and won't concentrate on the task in hand.

-Never be tempted to play with your pup or make too much fuss.
-If you do he'll become more interested in you than in doing the business.
+Don't be tempted to play with him or fuss over him either.
+If you do, he'll become more interested in you and/or playing than in doing the business.

-It's likely that you'll need to use these words in a public place.
-So choose something you won't be too embarrassed to say out loud!
+I'm sure you'll be using these words in public from time to time so I recommend you choose something you won't be too embarrassed to say out loud!